dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 To parse a query string's parameters:

-* An app can use API in the [Microsoft.AspNetCore.WebUtilities](https://www.nuget.org/packages/Microsoft.AspNetCore.WebUtilities) package.
-If the API isn't available to the app, add a package reference in the app's project file for `Microsoft.AspNetCore.WebUtilities`.
+* An app can use the <xref:Microsoft.AspNetCore.WebUtilities> API.
+If the API isn't available to the app, add a package reference in the app's project file for [Microsoft.AspNetCore.WebUtilities](https://www.nuget.org/packages/Microsoft.AspNetCore.WebUtilities).
 * Obtain the value after parsing the query string with <xref:Microsoft.AspNetCore.WebUtilities.QueryHelpers.ParseQuery%2A?displayProperty=nameWithType>.

 The following `ParseQueryString` component example parses a query string parameter key named `ship`.
 For example, the URL query string key-value pair `?ship=Tardis` captures the value `Tardis` in `queryValue`.
 For the following example, navigate to the app with the URL `https://localhost:5001/parse-query-string?ship=Tardis`.